-From 2012, the Strategic Equality Plan and the Welsh Language Scheme will have a unified set of Objectives and Action Plan in order to take forward both agendas and further reduce duplication of effort.
+Since 2012, the Strategic Equality Plan and the Welsh Language Scheme have had a unified set of Objectives and Action Plan in order to take forward both agendas and further reduce duplication of effort.
+The Welsh Language Scheme no longer exists after March 2016, however the requirement to implement actions remains, and sits perfectly within this integrated approach.

-The Council continues to work closely with partner organisations such as the Welsh Language Board, the WLGA, Menter laith Caerffili (the local Language Initiative), Coleg Gwent and Grŵp Deddf (a South East Wales regional network) to ensure that targets are met, and more importantly, the needs of its Welsh speaking population are met.
+The Council continues to work closely with partner organisations such as the Welsh Language Commissioner's Office, the WLGA, Menter laith Caerffili (the local Language Initiative), Coleg Gwent and Grŵp Deddf (a South East Wales regional network) to ensure that targets are met, and more importantly, the needs of its Welsh speaking population are met.

-Welsh Medium Education falls within the remit of the Directorate of Education, Lifelong Learning and Leisure and a separate Welsh Education Scheme is published, outlining developments in that area across the county borough.
+Welsh Medium Education is covered by a separate Welsh in Education Strategic Plan that is published, outlining developments in that area.

-Future Welsh language development will be made in line with the Measure, which:-
+Welsh Language developments will be made corporately in line with the aims of the Measure, which:

-- confirms the official status of the Welsh language; - creates a new system of placing duties on bodies to provide services through the medium of Welsh; - creates a Welsh Language Commissioner with strong enforcement powers to protect the rights of Welsh speakers to access services through the medium of Welsh; - establishes a Welsh Language Tribunal; - gives individuals and bodies the right to appeal decisions made in relation to the provision of services through the medium of Welsh; - creates a Welsh Language Partnership Council to advise Government on its strategy in relation to the Welsh language; - allows for an official investigation by the Welsh Language Commissioner of instances where there is an attempt to interfere with the freedom of Welsh speakers to use the language with one another.
+- confirmed the official status of the Welsh language; - created a new system of placing duties on bodies to provide services through the medium of Welsh; - created a Welsh Language Commissioner with strong enforcement powers to protect the rights of Welsh speakers to access services through the medium of Welsh; - established a Welsh Language Tribunal; - gives individuals and bodies the right to appeal decisions made in relation to the provision of services through the medium of Welsh; - created a Welsh Language Partnership Council to advise Government on its strategy in relation to the Welsh language; - allowed for an official investigation by the Welsh Language Commissioner of instances where there is an attempt to interfere with the freedom of Welsh speakers to use the language with one another.